 Robots scare a number of manufacturing workers.
 The New York Times reported some organizations and individuals are so worried about a machine takeover of human jobs that drastic propositions in debate, like a universal basic guaranteed income, seem feasible.

 On the other hand, Insurance Journal suggested a much less extreme possibility in the near future.
-It seems likely robots will not replace humans in manufacturing and warehouse management, rather machines and traditional employees will work side-by-side over the next couple decades.
+It seems likely robots will not replace humans in manufacturing and warehouse management, rather machines and traditional employees will work side-by-side over the next couple of decades.
 As companies implement automated equipment and self-service machines into shop floors, distribution centers and stores, they discover the limitations of the technology and recognize the need for human skills.

 The Slowdown of the Robot Takeover